erikczako/quickstarts/dynamodb/embedded/dynamodb-embedded-spring/README.md

 The example application is a simple Shopping Cart service demonstrating basic CRUD (Create, Read, Delete) operations.

-For a detailed, step-by-step explanation, please see the full blog post. [link]
+For a detailed, step-by-step explanation, please see the full blog post https://notioniq.dev/blog/this-is-your-optimal-setup-for-local-dynamodb/.

 ## Features
 * Zero Manual Setup: DynamoDB Local starts and stops with the Spring Boot application.